 Mathematics Grade 3

-(3) Students recognize area as an attribute of two-dimensional regions.
-They measure the area of a shape by finding the total number of same-size units of area required to cover the shape without gaps or overlaps, a square with sides of unit length being the standard unit for measuring area.
-Students understand that rectangular arrays can be decomposed into identical rows or into identical columns.
-By decomposing rectangles into rectangular arrays of squares, students connect area to multiplication, and justify using multiplication to determine the area of a rectangle.
+(3) Students will recognize area as an attribute of two-dimensional regions.
+They will measure the area of a shape by finding the total number of same-size units of area required to cover the shape without gaps or overlaps, a square with sides of unit length being the standard unit for measuring area.
+Students will understand that rectangular arrays can be decomposed into identical rows or into identical columns.
+By decomposing rectangles into rectangular arrays of squares, students will connect area to multiplication and justify using multiplication to determine the area of a rectangle.